Hi, I’m Heather.

 On one of our recent trips, I stepped into a visitor center filled with educational posters and artifacts covering everything from early native life to local topography to species management.
 The smell of old wood and the sound of rustling leaves prompted a wave of treasured childhood memories marked by Girl Scout hikes, and Great Lakes beaches, and Upper Peninsula farmer’s markets.
 I found myself wondering how many people get a chance to experience the deep peace offered by a people-friendly, planet-positive life, and how many people understand the impact such a life can have on one’s physical and mental health—not to mention one’s perspective on humanity, as a whole.

-Over the course of that weekend, I began forming a workable vision for a venture I could wrap my head and heart around: a service learning institute grounded in the practical study of human development and lifted by the boundless energy of the environmental arts.
+Over the course of that weekend, I began forming a workable vision for something I could wrap my head and heart around: a community development lab grounded in the practical study of human ecology and lifted by the boundless energy of the environmental arts.

 Earthling Global was born out of that vision.